Stock market today: Asian shares mostly lower on looming worry over US banks, China growth

 The reports helped reaffirm expectations on Wall Street that the Federal Reserve will hold off on hiking interest rates again at its next meeting in June.
 That would be the first time that's happened in more than a year.

 A separate U.S. report said more workers filed for unemployment benefits last week than expected.
-That's bad news for workers and adds to concerns about a potential recession because the job market has been one of the main pillars propping up the economy.
+That adds to concerns about a potential recession because the job market has been one of the main pillars propping up the economy.

 But a cooling labor market would also carry a benefit for the Fed, which fears that a too-hot job market could put upward pressure on inflation.